My Quiet Kitchen

 • Add the vegetable broth, green chiles, TVP or soy curls, beans, corn, salt, and pepper.
 Stir to combine, then lock on the Instant Pot lid.
 Make sure the valve is set to sealing.
 Cook on high pressure for 4 minutes.

-• While the chili cooks, make the cashew milk.
+• While the chili cooks, make the cashew cream.
 Combine water and cashews in a blender.
 Blend on high speed until smooth.
 Add nutritional yeast, if using, salt, and lime or vinegar.
 Blend again to combine.

 • When the Instant Pot beeps and the 4 minutes at high pressure are complete, carefully quick release the pressure, and remove the lid.
-Stir the cashew milk into the chili.
+Stir the cashew cream into the chili.
 Let rest for about 10 minutes, stirring occasionally.
 Taste and adjust seasonings adding lime juice, salt and pepper, and/or liquid smoke, if desired.
 The chili will thicken as it sits.

 Stovetop Instructions: